sumitkant/Coursera-UoM_Applied_Plotting_Charting_and_DataRepresentation/README.md

 ## Week 2
 This week covers the `matplotlib` architecture and hands on `matplotlib.pyplot` to create scatterplots, line charts, bar charts and Dejunkifying plots.
 You can find the complete notebook [here](https://github.com/sumitkant/UoM_C2_Applied_Plotting_Charting_DataRep/blob/master/Week%202/Week2.ipynb)

+This week's assignment covered working with real world CSV weather data.
+Data was manipulated to display the minimum and maximum temperature for a range of dates.
+Additionally, a composite chart was created by overlaying a scatter plot of record breaking data for a given year.
+The complete notebook is [here](https://github.com/sumitkant/Coursera-UoM_Applied_Plotting_Charting_and_DataRepresentation/blob/master/Week%202/Assignment2.ipynb)

 ## Week 3
 This week covers subplots, histograms, Boxplots, Heatmaps, Interactivit and animation using matplotlib.
 The complete notebook is [here](https://github.com/sumitkant/Coursera-UoM_Applied_Plotting_Charting_and_DataRepresentation/blob/master/Week%203/Week3.ipynb)